 (source: National Cancer Institute)

-Stage 0 (papillary carcinoma and carcinoma in situ): Abnormal cells are found in tissue lining the inside of the bladder.
+Stage 0: In stage 0, abnormal cells are found in tissue lining the inside of the bladder.
 These abnormal cells may become cancer and spread into nearby normal tissue.
+Stage 0 is divided into stages 0a and 0is, depending on the type of the tumor:

-- Stage 0a (also called papillary carcinoma) may look like tiny mushrooms growing from the lining of the bladder
+- Stage 0a is also called noninvasive papillary carcinoma, which may look like long, thin growths growing from the lining of the bladder.

-- Stage 0is (also called carcinoma in situ) is a flat tumor on the tissue lining the inside of the bladder
+- Stage 0is is also called carcinoma in situ, which is a flat tumor on the tissue lining the inside of the bladder.

-Stage I: Cancer has formed and spread to the layer of tissue under the inner lining of the bladder.
+Stage I: In stage I, cancer has formed and spread to the layer of connective tissue next to the inner lining of the bladder.

-Stage II: Cancer has spread to the muscle wall of the bladder.
+Stage II: In stage II, cancer has spread to the layers of muscle tissue of the bladder.

-Stage III: Cancer has spread from the bladder to the fatty layer of tissue surrounding it, and may have spread to the reproductive organs (prostate, uterus, vagina).
+- cancer has spread from the bladder to the layer of fat surrounding the bladder and may have spread to the reproductive organs (prostate, seminal vesicles, uterus, or vagina) and cancer has not spread to lymph nodes; or

-Stage IV: Cancer has spread from the bladder to the wall of the abdomen or pelvis.
-Cancer may have spread to one or more lymph nodes or to other parts of the body.
+- cancer has spread from the bladder to the wall of the abdomen or pelvis; or

 offering promising new treatments that cannot be found anywhere else.